bythebug/LeetCode-Streak-Widget/README.md

 ### Using the Main App

-The main app shows the same information as the widget:
+The main app provides a full-featured experience:
-- Open **LeetCodeWidget macOS** from Applications
-- View your total solved problems
+- **First-Time Setup**: Prompts for LeetCode username on first launch
+- **Full Year View**: See all 12 months of submission activity in a scrollable grid
+- **Change Username**: Update your LeetCode username anytime from the app
-- Click **Refresh Data** to manually update
+- **Manual Refresh**: Click **Refresh Data** to manually update
-- Keep it running in the background if you prefer
+- **Detailed Calendar**: Each month shows a complete calendar grid with day-of-week alignment

 ## Project Structure